freqtrade/freqtrade/docs/includes/pairlists.md

 `number_assets` defines the maximum number of pairs returned by the pairlist. `max_rank` will determine the maximum rank used in creating/filtering the pairlist.
 It's expected that some coins within the top `max_rank` marketcap will not be included in the resulting pairlist since not all pairs will have active trading pairs in your preferred market/stake/exchange combination.

-`refresh_period` setting defines the period (in seconds) at which the marketcap rank data will be refreshed.
-Defaults to 86,400s (1 day).
-The pairlist cache (`refresh_period`) is applicable on both generating pairlists (first position in the list) and filtering instances (not the first position in the list).
+The `refresh_period` setting defines the interval (in seconds) at which the marketcap rank data will be refreshed.
+The default is 86,400 seconds (1 day).
+The pairlist cache (`refresh_period`) applies to both generating pairlists (when in the first position in the list) and filtering instances (when not in the first position in the list).

+The `categories` setting specifies the [coingecko categories](https://www.coingecko.com/en/categories) from which to select coins from.
+The default is an empty list `[]`, meaning no category filtering is applied.
-`categories`  settings this defines takes the list of coins from a category on coingecko. (https://www.coingecko.com/en/categories).
-Defaults to [].
-If you choose a wrong category string the Plugin will print the categories you that you can choose from on coingecko.
-Category is the id of the category so e.g. https://www.coingecko.com/en/categories/layer-1 -> `layer-1` would be the category.
-You can pass in a list `["layer-1", "meme-token"]` is possible if you choose to.
+If an incorrect category string is chosen, the plugin will print the available categories from CoinGecko and fail.
+The category should be the ID of the category, for example, for `https://www.coingecko.com/en/categories/layer-1`, the category ID would be `layer-1`.
+You can pass multiple categories such as `["layer-1", "meme-token"]` to select from several categories.

+!!!
+Warning "Many categories"
+    Each added category corresponds to one API call to CoinGecko.
+The more categories you add, the longer the pairlist generation will take, potentially causing rate limit issues.

 #### AgeFilter